-Single hop Multiple hops Host may have to Host connects to relay through several Infrastructure base station (Wi-Fi, wireless nodes to WiMAX, cellular) Access Points, connect to larger which connects to Towers) Internet: Mesh net $((\bullet))$ larger Internet((())) Relay to reach other a given No No base station wireless node.
-Mobile Ad-Infrastructure (Bluetooth, hoc Network (MANET), ad hoc nets) Vehicular Ad-hoc Network (VANET)
+Single hop Multiple hops Infrastructure Access Points, Towers) Host connects to base station (Wi-Fi, WiMAX, cellular) which connects to larger Internet Host may have to relay through several wireless nodes to connect to larger Internet: Mesh net ((())) M Relay to reach other a given No Infrastructure No base station (Bluetooth, ad hoc nets) wireless node.
+Mobile Ad- hoc Network (MANET), Vehicular Ad-hoc Network (VANET)

-- ☐ The hop here is a link over wireless transmission, right?
-Then will those stations eventually be wired into the Internet? - Sometimes, wireless is used over multiple hops without wires.
-That is multi-hop wireless. - ☐ What is the difference between Mobile Ad-hoc and hoc nets?
+Student Questions The hop here is a link over wireless transmission.
+Then will those stations eventually be wired into the Internet?
+Sometimes, wireless is used over multiple hops without wires.
+That is multi-hop wireless. □ What is the difference between Mobile Ad-hoc and ad-hoc nets?
 Is it just the difference in the number of devices?
 Mobile means moving.
-Two computers communicating in Ad-hoc mode may are may not be mobile.
-A mobile ad-hoc network means at least one of the nodes is moving.

-☐ So VANETs do not yet exist?
+Two computers communicating in Ad-hoc mode may or may not be mobile.
+A mobile ad-hoc network means at least one of the nodes is moving. □ So, VANETs do not yet exist?
 Not common.
-Emergency vehicles (fire brigades and military) use it.

-☐ What is the difference between MANET and VANET again?
+Emergency vehicles (fire brigades and military) use it. □ What is the difference between MANET and VANET again?
 Is VANET the next generation of MANET?
 M=Mobile.
 It could be between a walking person and the tower.
 V=Vehicle-to-vehicle without a tower.

-Wireless Network Taxonomy

-□Does Wi-Fi always use single hop?
+Does Wi-Fi always use single hop?
 Yes.
 But you can go multiple hops via Access Points.